IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-selection.md

 #### Row Template

-To create a custom row selector template,  within the `{ComponentSelector}`, declare an `<ng-template>` with `igxRowSelector` directive.
+To create a custom row selector template,  within the `{ComponentSelector}` you can use the `RowSelectorTemplate` property.
 From the template you can access the implicitly provided context variable, with properties that give you information about the row's state.

 The `selected` property shows whether the current row is selected or not while the `index` property can be used to access the row index.